-The Weiser Center for Europe and Eurasia (WCEE) seeks proposals for faculty-led research projects that engage European and Eurasian contextual expertise and/or broader thematic focus on emerging democracies.
-University of Michigan faculty associated with CES, CREES, and/or WCED are all eligible.
+The Weiser Center for Europe and Eurasia (WCEE) seeks proposals for faculty-led research projects that engage European and Eurasian contextual expertise and/or broader thematic focus on emerging democracies or Islamic studies.
+University of Michigan faculty associated with CES, CREES, ISP, and/or WCED are all eligible.

 Proposals should include: (1) a Weiser Faculty Grant Request Form; (2) an explanatory statement no longer than 1,000 words; (3) a current CV for each principal organizer/participant; and (4) a budget detailing anticipated costs and all sources of support (pending and confirmed).
 We expect applicants will also explore other sources of support, where appropriate.
 Successful applicants will be asked to submit project descriptions for the WCEE/WCED websites and annual reports; a final report is expected as a condition of future support.